dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 https://effect.website/ has a nice graphic showing how the complexity of a simple task goes up with the addition of features.
 We should show how using our system adds complexity to a single file for achieving things like redundancy, replay, persistence, global distribution

 ![[Pasted image 20241010110929.png]]

+## Reliable probabilistic systems
+the difference between reliable execution in conventional systems, and reliable execution in probabilistic systems.
+Show how the only way to get reliability out of a probabilistic system is heavy probabilistic testing.
+Define where artifact ends and dreamcatcher begins.